beejjorgensen/bgpython/src/bgpython_chapter_04_toolintro.md

 ls -la
 ```

-These commands do three things:
+These commands do four amazing things:

 1. `cd` means _change directory_.
 (A directory is the same as a folder.)
    On a line by itself, it means "change to my _home directory_".